t-d-k/LibreCrypt/docs/FAQ.md

 <a name="be"></a>
 *Q: Why do I need Administrator rights to install DoxBox?*

-*A:* This is probably the most common FAQ with respect to transparant encryption systems.
+*A:* This is probably the most common FAQ with respect to transparent encryption systems.

-In order for any transparant encryption system to operate, it requires the use of "kernel mode drivers" to carry out drive emulation.
+In order for any transparent encryption system to operate, it requires the use of "kernel mode drivers" to carry out drive emulation.

 A "kernel mode driver" is special piece of software which operates at a very low-level within your computer's operating system.
 As such, it can do pretty much **anything** to your system - including carrying out privileged actions that normal users are not allowed to do (e.g. formatting your HDD).
 Because of this, Microsoft Windows only allows users with Administrator rights to install such drivers.